erikjalevik/top100/notes.md

 Add in the missing bits in this list, e.g. country.

-Then run `formatTrackImports.js` over it capturing the output as `track.bsv`.
-Then run `formatCountryTrackImports.js` over it capturing the output as `track_country.bsv`.
+Then run:

+`node formatTrackImports.js trackImports > track.bsv`.

+Then run:

+`node formatCountryTrackImports.js trackImports > track_country.bsv`.

 ## Import new chart into db

 These bsv's need to be imported into the database.
+(Note: sqlite3.exe doesn't seem to work in the GitBash terminal, use Powershell in Windows.)

 ```
 cd ..